What type of skier should you be?

 - Casual clothes and slippers for the lodge.

 - A small unbreakable thermos for tea at lunchtime in the snowcat.
+We provide all guests with a Nalgene water bottle at the beginning of their trip.

 - Bathing suit for hot tub.